xackery/arch-notes/README.md

 makepkg -si
 yay -S name-of-package (for installing a package)
 ```

+Flatpak is handy but the alias headache can be annoying for awesomewm integration

 General idea is search for a `package aur` term, and you'll see a git url.
 Clicking copies it to clipboard.